 Whether a plaintiff needs an expert witness in a breach of fiduciary duty case to testify on the standard of care is a frequently debated topic.
 In Heisinger v.
 Cleary, the Supreme Court of Connecticut weighed in on one side of that debate when it determined that no expert testimony was appropriate on the standard of care applicable to executors who seek professional advice to value the assets of an estate for preparation of estate tax returns.

 A plaintiff brought claims that the executors of an estate breached their fiduciary duties to him, the decedent’s sole heir and the only beneficiary of a trust established under the decedent’s will, by, among other things, failing to supervise the work of others.
-More specifically, the plaintiff claimed that the appraisers hired by the executors overvalued stock that led to an excessive assessment of estate taxes.
+More specifically, the plaintiff claimed that the appraisers hired by the

 On February 13, 2016, Doug Stanley, partner in the Private Client Services group at Bryan Cave, and Justin Flach of The Commerce Trust Company (an alumnus of the Bryan Cave Private Client Services group), will present “Creating A Living Legacy”, addressing estate planning basics to a group of artists.
 The presentation is hosted by the Volunteer Lawyers and Accountants for the Arts and will be held at the Regional Arts Commission, 6128 Delmar, St. Louis, Missouri.